melezhik/outthentic-dsl/intro.md

 * [outthentic](https://github.com/melezhik/outthentic) - generic purposes testing.

-Creating a new outthentic clients - programs using Outthentic DSL API - quite easy and everybody welcome to get involved.
+Creating a new outthentic clients - programs using Outthentic DSL API - is quite easy and everybody welcome to get involved.

-In this short post I am trying to highlight some essential features of the DSL helping in automation of type of task related to arbitrary text parsing and validation
+In this post I am trying to highlight some essential DSL features
-- which are plenty of in our developer's life, huh?
+helping in automation text parsing, verification tasks, which are plenty of in our daily jobs, huh?

 So, lets meet - outthentic DSL ...